aadityansha06/web-chat/README.md

 # Real-Time Web Chat Application

-A lightweight, polling-based chat application built with C (server) and HTML/JavaScript (client).
-Multiple users can send and receive messages in real-time through HTTP polling.
+So basically I built this chat app using C for the server and plain HTML/JS for the client.
+It's pretty simple - just uses HTTP polling to let multiple people chat in real-time.

 ![Chat Application Screenshot](screenshot.png)

-## Features
+## What it does

-- 🔄 **Real-time messaging** using HTTP polling (1-second intervals)
-- 👥 **Multi-user support** with unique client identification
-- 🌐 **Cross-origin support** (CORS enabled)
-- 💬 **Broadcast messaging** - Messages visible to all users except the sender
-- 🎨 **Modern UI** with Tailwind CSS
-- 🔒 **Clean shutdown** with signal handlers
+The app lets multiple users send messages to each other through a browser.
+Every client polls the server once per second to check for new messages.
+It's got CORS enabled so you can test it locally, and there's some basic styling with Tailwind to make it not look terrible.

+The server keeps messages in memory and broadcasts them to everyone except the person who sent it.
+Each client gets a unique ID so the server knows who's who.

-## Architecture
+## How it's built

-### Polling Model
-Unlike WebSocket-based chat applications, this uses a **polling approach**:
-- Client sends GET requests every second to check for new messages
-- Server maintains a message queue in memory
-- Each message is tagged with sender's UUID
-- Messages are broadcast to all clients except the sender

-### Components

-**Server (C)**
-- HTTP server listening on port 8080
-- Handles POST requests for sending messages
-- Handles GET requests for receiving messages
-- Stores up to 100 messages in memory
-- URL decoding for special characters

-**Client (HTML/JavaScript)**
-- Generates unique UUID for each browser tab
-- Polls server every second for new messages
-- Sends messages via POST requests
-- Displays messages in a chat interface
+Instead of using WebSockets (which would be smarter but harder to implement in C), I went with the polling approach.
+The client just hammers the server with GET requests every second asking "got anything new for me?"

+The C server listens on port 8080 and handles two types of requests - POST when someone sends a message, and GET when someone wants to receive messages.
+It stores up to 100 messages in a simple array in memory.

+On the client side, each browser tab generates its own UUID and uses that to identify itself.
+Messages get sent via POST and the polling happens in a setInterval loop.

-## Prerequisites
+## What you need

-- GCC compiler (for C server)
+- GCC to compile the C code
-- Modern web browser (Chrome, Firefox, Safari, Edge)
+- Any modern browser
-- Basic understanding of HTTP and networking
+- That's pretty much it

-## Installation
+## Getting it running

-### 1. Clone or Download the Project
+First make a directory and put the files in there:

 ```bash
 mkdir web-chat
 cd web-chat
 ```

-### 2. Save the Files

-Save `server.c` and `chat.html` in the same directory.

-### 3. Compile the Server
+Then compile the server:

 ```bash
 gcc server.c -o server
 ```

-If you see warnings about format truncation, they're safe to ignore.

-## Usage

-### Starting the Server
+You might get some warnings about format truncation but don't worry about them.

+Start the server:

 ```bash
 ./server
 ```

-Expected output:
+You should see something like:
 ```
 Socket created successfully with file descriptor: 3
 SO_REUSEADDR enabled